 To help Singaporeans become home owners, the Government subsidises HDB flats with price discounts for new flats and by offering a variety of housing grants.
 HDB also offers housing loans at concessionary interest rates to help eligible Singaporeans own homes.
 For needy Singaporeans, HDB provides heavily subsidised rental flats.

 To reflect the full spectrum of HDB’s operations, the financial results are presented under ‘Housing’ and ‘Other Activities’ in the audited financial statements.
 ‘Housing’ consolidates the results of housing programmes implemented.
-It comprises the Home Ownership, Upgrading, Residential Ancillary Functions, Rental Flats, and Mortgage Financing segments.
-‘Other Activities’ comprises the Other Rental and Related Businesses segment, and Agency and Others segment which are commercial in nature.
+These comprise the Home ownership, Upgrading, Residential ancillary functions, Rental flats, and Mortgage financing segments.
+‘Other Activities’ comprise the Other Rental and Related Businesses segment, and Agency and Others segments which are commercial in nature.

-The Home Ownership segment covers the development and sale of flats to eligible buyers under the various home ownership schemes for public housing.
-The Home Ownership segment reported a deficit of $1,421 million in FY 2018/ 2019 as compared with $1,383 million in FY 2017/ 2018.
+The Home ownership segment covers the development and sale of flats to eligible buyers under the various home ownership schemes for public housing.
+The Home ownership segment reported a deficit of $1,383 million in FY 2017/ 2018 as compared with $861 million in FY 2016/ 2017.

-The provision for foreseeable loss of $1,234 million that was made in the previous years was released on completion of the sale of flats in FY 2018/ 2019.
-On the other hand, $812 million of additional foreseeable loss was provided mainly for new building contracts awarded.
-As a result, there was a net decrease of $422 million in the provision for foreseeable loss.
+The provision for foreseeable loss of $1,932 million that was made in the previous years was released on completion of the sale of flats in FY 2017/ 2018.
+On the other hand, $892 million of additional foreseeable loss mainly for new building contracts awarded was provided.
+As a result, there was a net decrease of $1,040 million in the provision for foreseeable loss.

-The Residential Ancillary Functions segment includes lease administration, provision and management of ancillary facilities such as car parks in housing estates, and planning and building administration.
-It reported a deficit of $342 million in FY 2018/ 2019.
+The Residential ancillary functions segment includes lease administration, provision and management of ancillary facilities such as car parks in housing estates, and planning and building administration.
+It reported a deficit of $338 million in FY 2017/ 2018.

-The segment on Other Rental and Related Businesses focuses on the provision, tenancy, and management of commercial properties and land.
-It reported a lower surplus of $472 million in FY 2018/ 2019, due mainly to the drop in rental income after the transfer of HDB’s industrial properties and land to JTC Corporation on 1 January 2018.
+The segment on other rental and related businesses focuses on the provision, tenancy, and management of commercial and industrial properties and land.
+It reported a higher surplus of $753 million in FY 2017/ 2018.
+The industrial properties and land were transferred to JTC Corporation on 1 January 2018.